ucsb-cs9/s25/_lab/lab08.md

     show_tree(listing.root)
 ```

-The output for this should look like this -
+The output for this listing should look like as follows:

 ```
 Showing Tree Representation of Children under Node - Location: MOUNTAIN VIEW, Size: 900